KadijahW/YoutubeReplica/README.md

   - a search input Field
   - a search button
 - Initially show a message like `No Search Results.
 Search for videos above!` in the place where the search results would later appear.
 - Once the user enters a new search, they can press `Search` or `Enter` to get results.

 #### Search Results

 <img src='assets/home-2.png' width='400'>

 - Once a user submits a search your app should replace the original `No search results` message with the results
-- The results **MUST** me ordered in columns with **TWO** results per row
+- The results are ordered in columns with **TWO** results per row
 - Display the first 8 results.
-No pagination is needed.
 - For each video/result display:
   - The video thumbnail image
   - The title of the video